roalcantara/github-rake-release/README.md

 > see configuration to customise the branch name. 😉

+#### 5. Release

+Running:

+    $ bundle exec rake github:release['v0.1.0', 'Release title', 'Release description']

+Will run the merge task and create a release tag after merging using the provided parameters. 🚀

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.